-The Transport System of Tomorrow is both greener and more sustainable, while also safer and smarter
+The Transport System of Tomorrow is both greener and more sustainable, safer and smarter

 A flexible and sustainable transport system is essential in a well-functioning society.
 However, transport problems are becoming larger in scale and more complex in content, making them all the more challenging to solve.
 The world’s population is growing, and soon more than half of all people on earth will be living in large cities.
 Consequently, the number of vehicles, as well as the traffic volumes, may increase dramatically.

-The Department of Transport Science consists of three divisions: Traffic and Logistics, Transport and Location Analysis, and Highway and Railway Engineering.
+The Department of Transport Science consists of two divisions: Systems analysis and Economics, and Transport planning, economics and technology.
 We have excellent research and educational programmes in a range of areas concerning the future transport system.
 The Department collaborates closely with nationally and internationally leading research groups; with the Swedish Transport Administration, and other planning agencies; with the Swedish National Road and Transport Research Institute (VTI); and with industry.